paulelliott/fabrication-site/views/_content.markdown

     gem 'fabrication'

 Now you can define fabricators in either `spec/fabricators/*.rb` or `test/fabricators/*.rb`.
-They are automatically loaded, so no additional requires are necessary.
+They're automatically loaded, so no additional requires are necessary.

 ### Configuration

-You can specify where the fabricators are loaded from with a configuration option.
+You can specify where the fabricators are loaded from with a configuration option ...

     Fabrication.configure do |config|
       fabricator_dir = "data/fabricators"
     end

-Or you can give it an array of locations.
+... or you can pass an array of locations.

     Fabrication.configure do |config|
       fabricator_dir = ["data/fabricators", "spec/fabricators"]
     end

+Fabricator will lazily generate ActiveRecord associations by default.
+If you have `has_many :widgets` defined, it will wait to generate the widgets until the association is accessed.
+You can override this by appending `!` to the name of the association when defining the Fabricator.

 ### Rails 3 Generators

-In your `config/application.rb` add this if you are using rspec
+In your `config/application.rb`, add this if you're using RSpec ...

     config.generators do |g|
       g.test_framework      :rspec, :fixture => true
       g.fixture_replacement :fabrication
     end

-And this if you are using test/unit:
+... and this if you are using test/unit:

     config.generators do |g|
       g.fixture_replacement :fabrication, :dir => "test/fabricators"
     end

-Once it is setup, a fabricator will be generated when you generate a model.
+Once it's setup, a fabricator will be generated when you generate a model.

     rails generate model widget